wired4code/MVP/README.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

-  -- Weather4Cast
+  -- WeatherNow

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

-  -- anyone in the U.S. wanting to know the weather forecast in a given city and wants it quickly
+  -- anyone in the U.S. wanting to know the current weather in a given city and wants it quickly

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

-  -- access the current and forecasted weather in any U.S. city
+  -- access the current temperature and humidity level in any U.S. city

 ## Problem ##
   > Describe the problem your product solves.